What you will learn in this post:

 (Click any of the section titles below to jump right to it)

-You’ve probably noticed more and more “vape pens” popping up at your local dispensary, online telemedicine platforms like Nugg & NuggMD, but what about cannabis vape cartridges?
-Maybe you don’t know exactly what they are or how to use them, but you’ve seen your pal puffing on what looks to be an “armored pen” like its oxygen.
+Or maybe you don’t know exactly what vapes are or how to use them, but you’ve seen your pal puffing on what looks to be an “armored pen” like its oxygen.

-Here’s the deal—the vaporizers you see today are portable electronic sticks that heat marijuana oil to a temperature just shy of combustion, emitting a smokeless “mist” without the tars, toxins and carbon produced and ingested when setting your herb aflame.
+Vaporizers are portable electronic batteries that heat cartridges of marijuana oil to a temperature just shy of combustion, emitting a smokeless “mist” without the tars, toxins and carbon produced and ingested when setting your herb aflame.

-Vaporizers make vaping and smoking easy, discreet, and honestly quite a lot of fun (just don’t confuse cannabis vaporizers with e-cigarette vaporizer pens that function the same but use nicotine instead of THC).
+Vaporizers make ingesting cannabis easy, discreet, and honestly quite a lot of fun.
+Just don’t confuse cannabis vaporizers with e-cigarette vaporizer pens that function the same but use nicotine instead of THC.

-After seeing celebs like rapper/weed icon Snoop Dogg, comedian Sarah Silverman, fighter Nate Diaz and others publicly sport these magic healing wands, you’re probably tempted to try one for yourself.
-You’re not alone.
-Even a third of Leafly reviews are related to medical or adult vaporizer use.
+After seeing celebs like rapper/weed icon Snoop Dogg, comedian Sarah Silverman, fighter Nate Diaz and others publicly sport their favorite pens, you’re probably tempted to try one for yourself.

 Which brings us to the point of this article…

-What are the best (and worst) vape cartridges available today?
+What are the best (and worst) vape cartridges available in 2020?

 In fact, most of us are frequently shocked how little they actually know.
 “This one’s the best” usually means “this is the one nobody’s buying and we really need to get rid of it.”